spotify/bigtable-autoscaler/README.md

 The autoscaler also provides an HTTP API to insert, update and delete Bigtable clusters from being autoscaled.

+## Development Status

+**Beta**: We are using Bigtable Autoscaler in production clusters at Spotify, and we are actively developing it.

 ## FAQ

 ### Does it handle sudden load spikes, for instance Dataflow jobs reading/writing batch data?